ishanbakshi91/ML-Project/README.md

 ## Setup
 Create a conda environment
 ```
-conda create -p venv python==3.7 -y
+conda create -p venv python==3.12 -y
 ```

 activate conda environment
 ```
-conda activate venv/
+conda activate venv
 ```

-To install requirement file
+To install the requirement file
 ```
 pip install -r requirements.txt
 ```

 * Add files to git  `git add .` or  `git add <file_name>`
 * To check the git status  `git status`
-* To check all version maintained by git  `git log`
+* To check all versions maintained by git  `git log`
-* To create version/commit all changes by git  `git commit -m "message"`
+* To create a version/commit all changes by git  `git commit -m "message"`
-* To send version/changes to github  `git push origin main`
+* To send version/changes to GitHub  `git push origin main`

 ## Project Pipeline